jlo031/GLIA/README.md

 # Supervised classification with Gaussian Linear Incidence Angle (GLIA) classifier

-This library provides code for supervised classification of SAR imagery using the LGIA classifier, which accounts for linear per-class variation of backscatter intensity with incident angle.
-The concept was initially developed for sea ice classification in Sentinel-1 EW data but can be transferred to other sensors and applications.
+This library provides code for supervised classification of SAR imagery using the GLIA classifier, which accounts for linear per-class variation of backscatter intensity with incident angle.
+The concept was initially developed for sea ice classification in Sentinel-1 EW data but can be transferred to other sensors, imaging modes, and applications.
 Further explanation and theoretical background of classifer is given in:
 - [Lohse et al (2020)]
 - [Lohse et al (2021)]